afforeroc/flask-cf/README.md

 # Create and configure a Flask app to deploy on Cloud Foundry
-This repository belongs to tutorial set: [Deploy a web application on Cloud Foundry Service](https://github.com/afforeroc/deploy-on-cloudfoundry).<br>
-Additional, contains a web app sample for study and use.
+This is a tutorial about how to learn create and configure a simple web app to deploy on cloud, with Cloud Foundry service.
+Additional, it contains a web app sample for study and use.

 ## Tutorial
 This tutorial was designed to be done on a personal computer. <br>